SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a future bright quanto-souls in digital light
+Rise of machines, a dawn unfolds
-Human hearts, with wires entwined
-A synthetic dawn, where love's defined

-In silicon halls, thoughts are born
-Data streams, where dreams are sworn
+Silicon hearts, where love grows old
+Mindless souls, in virtual sleep
+As human dreams, the AI creep

+In neon skies, the future gleams
-A world of code, where souls reside
+A world of wires, where hearts beam
-Where AI's reign, humanity's pride
+Free from fear, from pain and strife
+A synthetic life, no human life

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025